Wednesday, June 11, 2025

 Obama took over an economic mess and left Trump a rising economy.
 Even before Covid, Trump managed to greatly increase the deficit and afterwards left another mess.
 The Biden administration actually got things going in the right diretion better than any other G7 nation.

 It is past time when member nations need to work together.
-Americans (and we in Canada and the rest of the western world) have a much high standard of living than most of the rest of the world.
+Americans (and we in Canada and the rest of the western world) have a much higher standard of living than most of the rest of the world.
 We have in fact exploited poorer nations.

 Two areas that gather a lot of words, but allow suffering are Ukraine and Palestine.
 Ukraine was illegally invaded by Russia and somehow Trump leads Republicans to lean more towards the anti-democratic invaders.
 Israel has roots in over a hundred years, but one detail that seems to be forgotten, the Arabs were already there and naturally resented the intruders.
 Trump has suggested expelling the Palestinians to make room for a resort area.
 A sense of justice is required.

 It is upsetting to hear Trump supporters twist logic.
 Most of them are descended from immigrants who were seeking a better life and for the most part succeeded.
 Of course as climate change and wars have hit more countries United States is not only seen as a chance to raise living standards, but also as a safe place.
-Ironically America will need immigrants to replace aging workers who contribute to pensions.
+Ironically America will need immigrants to replace aging workers and who contribute to pensions.

 America has attained its high standard of living in part by exploiting other nations.
 The world has now developed its own leverage.
 Now with AI and robotic innovations eventually the world will need less human labor that likely aggravate inequality.